chriiiish/serverless-deployment-demo/front-end/README.md

 This project creates a client-side web application to demonstrate the deployment methods on the API

 This is designed to be a simple front-end that shows the contents of the API responses from the back-end.
+It can be run locally with `ng serve` or you could host it as an S3 static site.

 ---